DormanLab/kmodes/README.md

 # Tutorial <a name = "tutorial" />

 For this mini-tutorial, we assume you have compiled the executable ```run_kmodes``` and have copied it into the demo directory, where you will carry out this tutorial.
-All the files created in this tutorial are in the `demo` directory.
-Beware that you will overwrite them if you repeat these commands.
+All the files created in this tutorial are in the `demo` directory, except for simulated data, which is in `../data/sim.txt`.
+Beware that you will overwrite the files in the demo directory if you repeat these commands.
+If you want to skip the simulation in step 1 and analyze the existing data in directory `../data`, you should replace `sim.txt` in the subsequent commands with `../data/sim.txt`.

 1. Simulate data consisting of 100 observations with 50 coordinates in 4 categories and relative abundances of 0.1, 0.2, 0.25, and 0.45.
 Parameters 8.1 and 2.0 determine the amount of 'time' separating the modes and the observations from their modes.
-The simulated data are written to file `sim.dat`, **with the true cluster membership of each observation in the first column**, and the simulation settings to `sim.out`.
+The simulated data are written to file `sim.txt`, **with the true cluster membership of each observation in the first column**, and the simulation settings to `sim.out`.
 We set the random seed to 123 and do not actually run k-modes (`-n 0` means 0 initializations).

 ```
-./run_kmodes --simulate 100 50 4 8.1 2.0 --pi 0.10 0.20 0.25 0.45 -f sim.dat -o sim.out -r 123 -n 0
+./run_kmodes --simulate 100 50 4 8.1 2.0 --pi 0.10 0.20 0.25 0.45 -f sim.txt -o sim.out -r 123 -n 0
 ```

 2. Estimate the clustering given K=4 clusters using the Hartigan and Wong algorithm (```-w```), outputing the results in ```sim.hw.out```.